 There is a statue on Winnipeg’s Memorial Boulevard that pays tribute to the women who served in Canada’s Armed Forces during World War I and II.
 During World War I, nearly 3000 Canadian women were military nurses and during World War II some 45,000 women were clerks, cooks, heavy equipment drivers, telephone operators, parachute riggers and mechanics in Canada’s armed forces.

 There are three figures in the statue and they represent each branch of the armed forces, the army, the navy and the airforce.
 The women look like they are taking their job seriously, but each has just a hint of a smile on her face.

-A mural on a building on Fort Street that I often walk by also pays tribute to women’s contributions to the military.
+A mural on a building on Fort Street also pays tribute to women’s contributions to the military.
 The mural represents the three branches of the service, army, navy and airforce and a woman is leading the men carrying a banner that says Fort Garry Unit #60- Shoulder to Shoulder.